antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 $ dotnet new sayedweb
 ```

-When the project is created the name of the folder, `Netblog.Web` will be used as the project name and it will be generated into the
+When the project is created the name of the folder, `Netblog.Web` will be used as the project name, and it will be generated into the
 current directory.

-In this post we have covered creating templates for `dotnet new` with the Template Engine.
-We have just scrathed the surface here.
+In this post, we have covered creating templates for `dotnet new` with the Template Engine.
+We have just scratched the surface here.
 We will
 be authoring more posts here and creating some official docs in the coming months.
 Below you'll find some links to existing resources.
 Please share your comments below and file [issues](https://github.com/dotnet/templating) as needed.
 We're very excited to see the
 awesome templates that the community creates.